 Scientia Fellows aims to secure high ethical standards and the Programme adheres to the European Commission’s ethical principles of Horizon 2020.
 All research projects in the programme must abide with EU and national/local ethics regulations of the Host organizations, both for outgoing and incoming mobility.

-The Ethics Issues table (attachment 4 in "Guide for applicants") is an integral part of applications.
+The Ethics Issues table (attachment 4) is an integral part of applications.
 With the assistance of the Host, an Applicant should identify and abide by any appropriate national regulations concerning ethical issues in research.

 Applicants and Hosts are responsible to request all necessary ethics approvals for the research projects.
 If a proposal raises any ethical issues, the applicant has to present a plan and expected timing for obtaining any required permissions or documentation.